 TA 31192 31960 [RO46/RO55] – 1

 On top of a (locally) standard lozenge pillbox sits an additional structure dating from the Cold War.
-This is an Orlit post, named after the manufacturer and erected by the Royal Observer Corps [24 September 2011].
+This is an Orlit post, named after the manufacturer and erected by the Royal Observer Corps.
+There is also an associated underground bunker – see Subterranea Britannica [24 September 2011].

 TA 31192 31960 [RO46/RO55] – 2

-Part of the superstructure has collapsed.
-The cliff edge is 7.2 metres from the pillbox [12 November 2018].
+Most of the superstructure has collapsed.
+The edge of the cliff measures 7.2 metres from the pillbox [12 November 2018].

 TA 31682 31305 [RO77] end of Seaside Lane